We get asked all the time about our unique tanker desk in our home office. We love telling people that it is an upcycled

 - Pull out all drawers and writing surfaces before using spray paint.
 Make sure the desk is completely dry before pushing back drawers and other parts.

 - Make sure to spray from a variety of angles.
 You need to fully coat all parts evenly go back and forth.

 - Don’t rush, this will take some time.
 Using spray paint with a “squeeze-friendly” handle may help.

-- If your valve on your spray paint ever clogs, take it off and clean the clog with mineral spirits.
+- If the valve on your spray paint ever clogs, take it off and clean the clog with mineral spirits.